bentoml/BentoML/docs/source/guides/dockerfile_generation.rst

       generate a Dockerfile from a set of Jinja templates.

 One of the powerful features Jinja offers is its `template inheritance <https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance>`_.
-This allows BentoML to enable users to fully customize how to structure a 🍱's Dockerfile.
+This allows BentoML to enable users to fully customize how to structure a Bento's Dockerfile.

 .. note::